Protesters stop operations at Southland coal mine - NZ Herald

 Extinction Rebellion spokesperson Erik Kennedy said the group was blockading the site because the country needed a change of direction.

-Protesters had provisions to last several days, spokesperson Kennedy said.
+Protesters had provisions to last several days, Kennedy said.

 A police spokeswoman confirmed officers were at the scene and were monitoring the situation.